-I spent twenty-some years selling security technologies and solutions to a wide range of buyers.
-Without a doubt, technically savvy buyers are the most difficult to close.
-They know what they want and they expect you to understand their problems.
-I endured numerous brutal grillings from these kinds of buyers.
+I spent twenty-six years selling security technologies and solutions to a wide range of buyers.
+The most difficult to close was always the technically savvy buyers.
+They know what they wanted and they expected you to understand their problems.
+I endured numerous exhausting grillings from these buyers.
 They were awesome experiences.

-Technically Savvy Buyers can include anybody, with any title, and from any background.
+Technically Savvy Buyers can be anybody, with any title, and from any background.
 That the quiet, nerdy person in the back of the room with pink hair and tattoos might be the real decision maker, even if they do not have the title.
 Their technical expertise makes them hugely influential.
-If you want to close the deal, that is the person you need to convince.
+That is the person you need to convince if you want to close the deal.

 One way you can tell you are working with a Technically Savvy Buyer is they ask a lot of specific, pointed questions.
 Answer them honestly.
 They can see through marketing fluffery.

 Recently, I was advising a cloud security startup on their go-to-market strategy.
 I will share with you the advice I shared with them regarding selling to this prickly batch of buyers.

 - Why are you in business